The First Time

 First, we are so lucky, because we have an (international) airport just 30 minutes from UCF.
 This makes flights plentiful and it is often easy to find fair prices on flights.
 Orlando airport serves as a hub for Silver Airways and a focus city for Frontier Airlines, Jet Blue Airways, and Southwest Airlines.
 It is also frequented by Delta Airlines, American Airlines, United Airlines, Spirit Airlines, Alaska Airlines, Virgin America Airlines, and Sun Country Airlines.
+List of all the airlines.
 If you are traveling within the state of Florida there are various commuter flights; some for as low as $75.
 You may also find good student fares on Student Universe, who has partnered with ULoop.
 Watch for promo codes on this site as well.

 Getting to and from the airport isn’t a problem either.
 Of course, there is always Uber, but there are taxis too.
-UCF’s student government provides a fabulous service called Knight Flight, which is a free holiday airport shuttle traveling from the main campus (LYNX/UCF transit station) to the Orlando International Airport.
-It operates around Thanksgiving, Winter Break and Spring and Summer Breaks.
+UCF’s student government provides a fabulous service called Knight Flight, which is a free holiday airport shuttle traveling from the main campus (LYNX/UCF Transit station) to the Orlando International Airport.
+It operates around Thanksgiving, Winter Break, and Spring and Summer Breaks.
 Students can even catch a free ride back to campus by looking for the Knight Flight buses which will be waiting at the Ground Transportation at the airport.
 Students must sign up for this service.
 There are also various private shuttle services, but they can get rather costly even for a shared ride.
-(Note: Lynx offers free rides in Orlando any time, not just during holidays, breaks and so forth.
+(Note: Lynx offers free rides in Orlando any time, not just during holidays, breaks, and so forth.
 There are 54 stops between UCF Downtown and UCF Main campus.)

 I kind of like the train although I admit I rarely take one in Florida.
-This may be the way to go though.
+This may be the way to go through.
 Check out Sunrail.com for schedules.
 There is also an Amtrak station in Orlando as well.
 If taking a train is a good option for your student then this may be the way to go.
 The Amtrak station is about 25 minutes from campus though, which means we are back to calling Uber.
 This too can lead to very long rides based on a number of stops.
 Try to find the most direct route which may sometimes mean bringing them to a more trafficked hub station.

 One of my favorite options is carpooling.
-When I was in college we would put a note up on the dorm bulletin board if we were looking for a ride or a passenger.
+When I was in college we would put a note upon the dorm bulletin board if we were looking for a ride or a passenger.
 Today everything is much simpler.
 Students can put a note on various social media sites, their sorority/fraternity/club/dorm page, etc. and presto; they have a ride.
 If that doesn’t work students can sign up with Zimride and they will take the guesswork out of it for them.
 Sharing in the cost of gas and tolls is generally more efficient for all involved.
 There is also a large Facebook group called FSU-USF-UCF-UF carpool with over 8900 members.
-Students from those colleges post about where they are going or if they need a ride. facebook.com/groups/370655192974313/
+Students from those colleges post about where they are going or if they need a ride.